 The Arm Trap

 This third and final submission relies on you trapping your partner's upper body with your leg positioning.
 Start with a basic omoplata set up.
 From here, you want your partner to post momentarily on the ground, leaving you enough space to shoot your foot through underneath their armpit.

-I always advise caution any time a new submission is learned, and these are not only no exception, but they're prime examples of why I do this.
+I always advise caution any time a new submission is learned and these are no exception; in fact, they're prime examples of why I do this.
 There's a great deal of leverage from all three of these positions that you might not expect under other circumstances.
 No previous experience really prepares you for these three nasty omoplatas, so be sure to be ready to tap early, and be sure your partner understands how powerful these techniques are.
 As always, enjoy the training, and please do let me know if you're able to execute any of these moves!